VuisterLab/cing/trunk/cing/java/lib/README.txt

 printf_hb15.jar			Formatted printing like c. starlibj_with_source.jarSteve's lib to STAR

 NB The binaries here should be CVS checked in as binaries otherwise there might be problems.

+For some reason JFD could not link these jars straight into an Eclipse User Library.
+Made them external to the project and voila.